-Today I want to talk about getting online reviews for your business and the importance of actually going out there and building up those online reviews.
+Today I want to talk about getting online reviews for your business, and the importance of actually getting out there and building up those online reviews.

-Now if you look online at the local businesses in your area, I’m sure a lot of them are taking a more passive approach to getting online reviews.
+Now if you look online at the local businesses in your area, I’m sure many of them appear to take a more passive approach towards getting online reviews.

-Especially in Cairns, you’ll notice the majority of businesses are just sitting there with no online reviews.
+Especially in Cairns, you’ll notice that the majority of businesses are just sitting there with no online reviews at all.

 When you think about how you personally search for a business online, what do you do?
-When you go Google or Facebook and you see two different businesses in the same industry and one has 50 reviews, while the other one has none, which business are you going to check out?
+When you search on Google or Facebook and see two different businesses in the same industry, and one has 50 reviews while the other one has none, which business are you going to choose?

-You’re more likely to click on the one that has all that social proof already behind it.
-In our minds, all those reviews just provide proof that it’s a great place.
+You’re more likely to click on the business with all of that social proof already behind it.
+In our minds, all those positive reviews just provide proof that it’s a great place.
 All these other people have already had great experiences, so you’re more likely to think that you will as well.
 It’s just how it works.

-What you need to do then for you business is actually take an active approach to building those reviews up.
-Invest some time into implementing these 3 strategies and you’ll start to see it pay off:
+What you then need to do for your business is to take an active approach to building those reviews up.
+Invest some time into implementing the following 3 strategies, and you will begin to see results.

-The first and most simplest form of building up your online reviews is to simply just ask for them.
-However, for many business owners this can feel a bit awkward and means getting out of their comfort zone.
+The first and simplest form of building up your online reviews is to ask for them.
+However for many business owners this can feel a bit awkward and means getting out of their comfort zone.

-Don’t be afraid.
-There is a way to do it without coming across as needy.
-The right time to ask for the review is straight after they’ve had a great experience and you know for a fact you’ve delivered such a great experience for them.
+Don’t be afraid!
+There is a way to ask without coming across as needy or rude.
+Not sure when to ask for a review?
+The best time would be right after they’ve had a great experience, and you know for a fact that you’ve delivered a great customer experience and service.

-Ask something like, “Hey Bob, thanks for your time today.
-If you had a great experience with us and you believe we brought you value with what we’ve done, could you please take the time to go and leave us review on Google.
-It means a lot to us and will help us continue to grow and help more people.”
+Ask something like, “Hey Bob, thanks for your time today!
+If you had a great experience with us and believe we brought you value with our services, could you please take the time to leave us a review on Google?
+It would mean a lot to us, and help us continue to grow our business and help more people.”

-This leads into the second point.
-You want want to start explaining why you’re doing asking for the review, rather than if you just tell them to leave you a review for no reason.
-With a reason, they have motivation to go ahead and help you out.
+This leads into the second strategy.
+You want to explain to the customer why you want the review, rather than just asking for it, with no reason.
+When given a reason, your customer has more motivation to go ahead and help you out.

 Explain that their review would not only help you continue to grow as a business, but would help you serve more people in the community.